 (4) If a first home owner grant is authorised to be paid in consequence of a non-conforming interest being prescribed as a relevant interest, the Commissioner may impose appropriate conditions on the payment of the grant to ensure its recovery if any criteria prescribed by the regulations about future conduct or events are not satisfied.

 [Section 6 amended: No. 26 of 2005 s.
 4; No. 16 of 2017 s.
-4.]
+4; No. 30 of 2018 s.
+140.]

 7. Term used: spouse